GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-is_white_space| replace:: to be documented

-.. |function-strings-length| replace:: to be documented
+.. |function-strings-length| replace:: Return length of string

 .. |function-strings-repeat| replace:: to be documented